-I always tell others, who ask for my advise that the more effort you are willing to invest, the more rewarded you will be with the views.
-Hence if you are planning a road trip around the Rockies, consider venturing off the beaten path a little and into the marvellous Canadian backcountry.
+I always tell others, who ask for my advice that the more effort you are willing to invest, the more rewarded you will be with the views.
+If you are planning a road trip around the Rockies, consider venturing off the beaten path a little and into the marvelous Canadian backcountry.

 1. The Sulphur Skyline

-Length: 8km (5 miles)
+- Length: 8km (5 miles)

-Estimated Duration: 3 – 5 hours
+- Estimated Duration: 3 – 5 hours

-Elevation Gain: 700m (2417ft)
+- Elevation Gain: 700m (2417ft)

 2. The Bald Hills

-First off I just have to say, that if you have a dilemma between choosing the Bald Hills or the Opal Hills in the Maligne lake area, for your day hike, I’ve done them both and I can verify that the Bald Hills are a million times better.
+First, I just have to say, that if you have a dilemma between choosing the Bald Hills or the Opal Hills in the Maligne Lake area, for your day hike, I’ve done them both and I can verify that the Bald Hills are a million times better.

 After you get to the first viewpoint of the lake, where the fire road finishes, continue up to the loop around the bald hills.
 From here follow the path counterclockwise to make it a bit easier on yourself.
 You will want to stop every 100 meters to take a photo as the views are breathtaking.